grid-line

 Average Christmas Spending Around the World

-Having said this, of 24 selected countries, America sees the highest proportion of Christmas money spent on gifts (72%).
-By contrast, just 12% of Cameroon’s holiday spending goes towards gifts.
+Having said this, of 24 selected countries, the US sees the second-highest proportion of Christmas money spent on gifts (69%), trailing only the UK (70%).
+By contrast, just 10% of the Dominican Republic’s holiday spending goes toward gifts.

-Ghanaians spend 60% of their Christmas money on food.
-Whereas, Guatemalans spend just 10%, equal to America’s proportional spending.
+Filipinos spend 60% of their Christmas money on food.
+Whereas, Colombians spend just 10%, similar to the US's 12%.

-Americans use just 19% of their holiday spending budget on decorations.
-Of the measured countries, Lebanon (9%) devotes the smallest proportion of its festive budget towards decorations.
-On the other end of the spectrum, Dominicans put 77% of their Christmas funds towards festive decor.
+Americans spend just 19% of their holiday budget on decorations.
+Of the measured countries, the Philippines (7%) devotes the smallest proportion of its festive budget towards decorations.
+On the other end of the spectrum, Dominicans put 80% of their Christmas funds toward festive decor.

-RankCountryAverage Total Spent 2021Average Total Spent 2022Change Over Previous YearFoodDecorationsGifts
+RankCountryAverage Total Spent 2022Average Total Spent 2023Change Over Previous YearFoodDecorationsGifts

 $%$%$%